View courses in

 Undergraduate Prerequisites: ENG ME 302; or consent of instructor.

 Modeling of mechanical systems.
 Introduction to theory of feedback and control.
 Performance and stability of linear systems.
 Design of feedback control systems.
 Practical applications.
 Includes lab.
-Cannot be taken for credit in addition to ME 403.
+Cannot be taken for credit in addition to ENG ME 403, ENG EC 402, or ENG BE 404.

 ENG ME 406: Dynamics of Space Vehicles